alexanderdavidpan/HypeMan/README.md

 HypeMan
 =======

-HypeMachine clone, but users can upload their own song.
+Artists upload their own songs, which are voted by users.